macieklad/monoplate/README.md

 ## Thanks

 Huge shutout to [@miikebar](https://github.com/miikebar) for his work on this project.
-Without his ideas and contributions to the project architecture, vite presets and linters, this project would be impossible.
+Without his ideas and contributions to the project architecture, vite presets and linters, we would not have created it.

 ## TODO